 The spices used for the tadka vary throughout India, Bangladesh, Pakistan, and Sri Lanka, where this cooking method is popular.

 In this recipe, I call for cumin seeds, black mustard seeds, ginger, turmeric, green chili, and shallots.

 Spices subjected to the tadka treatment are made infinitely more fragrant and flavorful by the addition of heat and fat.
 It takes just a few seconds of dancing aromatics while you enjoy the beauty of it all, and your dal will be forever transformed.

 There are a few different types of dal (lentils) that can be used to make a dal tadka.
 In this recipe I recommend moong dal and toor dal, but chana dal works just as well.

 Friends of mine made this with red lentils (masoor dal), and you could also get away with using split yellow peas.
 Speciality golden lentils would also work nicely.
 The trick is to use a lentil that breaks down into mush.
 The common brown and green lentils don’t break down.

 What Is Moong Dal?

-Moong dal (sometimes called mung) is a tiny lentil; probably the tiniest lentil you have ever seen.
+Moong dal (sometimes called mung beans) are a tiny lentil; probably the tiniest lentil you have ever seen.
 It is oval in size, about an eight of an inch on the long edge.
 The lentil is flat, and pale yellow, like the inside of a banana.